Laf111/WiiUFtpServer/README.md

 - The FTP method used is I/O multiplexing (blocking I/O).

-- This FTP server is limited to 1 unique client (more safer) and one unqiue transfer slot for up/download (fix deconnexion issues)
+- This FTP server is limited to 1 unique client (more safer) and one unique transfer slot for up/download (fix deconnexion issues) but you can set the number of simultaneous transfers to the max on your FTP client : the connections will not timed out and this will speed the overhall transfer time.

 **When using Ethernet** : (Wii-U with Ethernet adapter - NAS - Laptop Ethernet 5)